dianahshimwa/alu-shell/README.md

-This ia a shell Basics project
+This is a shell Basics project